Podcast

 Bo: In this case, the research happened on the names, but you can also use research and data on the front end to capture information on the brand drivers or their values.
 That provides information to the creative or marketing team that’s developing the identity of the brand.

-Then we figure out how to express it in a visual and verbal way to design the test.
+Then we figure out how to express it visually and verbally to design the test.

 Vikas: Step two basically takes all the information from the qualitative research and distills it into test concepts.